radiorabe/raar/doc/recording.md

 journalctl -u raar-record-handler.service
 ```

-At every hour, the service should move the finished recordings to
+At every hour, the service should upload the finished recordings to
-`/var/tmp/raar/import` (or whatever directory you have configured).
+the SFTP destination.

 ## Troubleshooting
 The following commands and logs might be helpful for troubleshooting.